arthurliebhardt/spring-cloud-setup-documentation/eureka-server.md

 ```bash
 cf push
 ```
-As we want to use this eureka server also as an own service in other applications we create a user provided service from it.
+As we want to use this eureka server also as an own service in other applications, so we create a user provided service from it.

 ```bash
 cf cups eureka-server -p '{"uri": "https://eureka-server.cfapps.eu10.hana.ondemand.com"}'